Cray-HPE/docs-csm/operations/network/network_management_install_guide/config_management.md

 This page is designed for:
 - Showing users how initially save switch configs so they can be used again.
-- Loading previously saved switch configs from a certain CSM version/desired version.
+- Switching between saved configurations.

 :exclamation: All of these steps should be done using an out of band connection.
 This process is disruptive and will require downtime :exclamation: